efpiva/efpiva.github.io/_posts/2014-08-07-quick-start.markdown

 ### Debugging your Addin

 When you start your application, it will start up the Dover Framework Application, that basically will load all installed addins on the database it's running on.
-If it's the first time the Dover is starting up, it will create some user tables to propperly run it.
+If it's the first time the Dover is starting up, it will create some user tables to properly run it.

 One nice thing of Dover is that you'll never need to worry about Addon Setup creation, and the addin is deployed on each database.
 This means that you can have different versions of your solution running on different business one databases, without having a whole new testing environment.
 With standard addons this is not possible due the fact that the addon is stored on SBOCOMMON database, and an upgrade affects all attached databases.

-So, to debbug your addin you'll need to register it to the Dover Framework at: Administration -> Add-Ons -> Addin configuration and installation.
+So, to debug your addin you'll need to register it to the Dover Framework at: Administration -> Add-Ons -> Addin configuration and installation.
 Select your addin .exe file and click on Install/Update.
 After you've installed it you can select DoverTutorial line and click on Start.

 ![Addin installation screen]({{ site.url }}/images/dover-tutorial/addin-install.png)

 You'll notice that when you change something at your addin, the first registered addin will actually run.
-As said before, Dover allways run the database registered addin, so you can have test databases without setting up a full development environment.
+As said before, Dover always run the database registered addin, so you can have test databases without setting up a full development environment.
 To easy development, a feature called auto-update exists, that will automatically upload the new compiled addin for each run, but it's hidden to the users.
 To access it go to tool -> user defined window -> Dover Modules.
-Go to the last column called AutoUpdate and enable it for the newlly added addin.
+Go to the last column called AutoUpdate and enable it for the newly added addin.

 ![Addin auto update]({{ site.url }}/images/dover-tutorial/addin-auto-update.png)

-Now you can continue edditing and debugging your addin without any additional steps!
+Now you can continue editing and debugging your addin without any additional steps!

 ### Installing it